enhance-dev/enhance.dev/app/docs/md/conventions/components.md

 ### Making Components available in the browser

-Now that we have written a client side component we need to register it with the browser at runtime.
-To do this we will create a new file `app/browser/index.mjs`.
-This is the file where we will import all of the components that will be rendered client-side.
+Now that we have written a client side component, we need to register it with the browser at runtime.
+To do this, we will create a new file: `app/browser/index.mjs`.
+This file will be used to import our Components at runtime in order to make them available to the browser.
 Using our `MyCard` component as an example our `app/browser/index.mjs` would look like this:

 ```javascript
 // app/browser/index.mjs